Skip to content

 NGuage forms

-Efficiently update your data entries individually or in bulk by selecting the necessary Datasource.
-This process initiates the direct modification of master data in Infoveave, providing flexibility and precision in data updates.
+Efficiently update your data entries individually or in bulk by selecting the required Datasource.
+This process initiates the direct modification of master data in Infoveave, offering flexibility and precision in data updates.

-1. To create NGauge form in Infoveave over an existing Datasource, click on Studio NGauge Forms.
-All NGauge Forms, created by you or shared with you will be displayed under the tabs My NGauge Forms and Shared NGauge Forms respectively.
+1. To create an NGauge form in Infoveave using an existing Datasource, click on Studio NGauge Forms.
+All NGauge forms created by you or shared with you are displayed under the tabs My NGauge Forms and Shared NGauge Forms respectively.

-2. To build a fresh form, click on New NGauge Form.
+2. To build a new form, click on New NGauge Form.

-3. Select the Datasource you want to use from the drop-down, Table and Primary Key will be auto selected.
-New NGauge Form
+3. Select the Datasource you want to use from the drop-down.
+The Table and Primary Key will be auto-selected.

 NGuage Forms

-Configure the NGauge form in Infoveave for efficient and personalized data interaction, tailoring its functionality to meet specific data management needs.
+Configure the NGauge form in Infoveave for efficient and personalized data interaction.
+Tailor its functionality to meet your specific data management needs.

-2. Upon form submission, select the screen to navigate to—either the List screen or the Add screen.
+2. Upon form submission, select the screen to navigate to.
+You can choose either the List screen or the Add screen.

 3. Choose an icon to represent the NGauge form.

 4. Check the Use advanced filters checkbox if you want to enable advanced options.
-For this you need to check the Search checkbox.
+You must also check the Search checkbox for this.

-5. Check the Load Only When Filters Applied checkbox if you want to load data only when filters are applied.
-To use this feature you need to check Use advanced filters checkbox also.
-Useful for improving performance when dealing with large datasets.
+5. Check the Load only when filters applied checkbox if you want to load data only when filters are applied.
+This requires the Use advanced filters checkbox to be checked.
+This feature improves performance when dealing with large datasets.

-6. Under View option you can add a new view.
+6. Under the View option, you can add a new view.

-7. Choose the workflow from the dropdown list under Automation and click Add to include them in the NGauge form.
+7. Choose the workflow from the drop-down list under Automation and click Add to include it in the NGauge form.

-8. In case you have deleted any column from the datasource and you want to sync it in your NGauge form also click on Synchronize with datasource.
+8. If you have deleted any column from the Datasource and want to sync it in your NGauge form, click on Synchronize with datasource.

-9. Under Form configuration tab select the row editor type from the available options of New Screen and Pop-up.
-It helps to decide the way new rows can be added to the Datasource.
+9. Under the Form configuration tab, select the row editor type from the available options of New Screen and Pop-up.
+This helps define how new rows can be added to the Datasource.

-10. Click on Permissions to define the NGauge default permissions.
+10. Click on Permissions to define the default permissions for the NGauge form.

-11. Check the necessary options you want to offer in the NGauge form.
+11. Check the required options you want to offer in the NGauge form.

-• Add Check this option to enable users to add new entries to the NGauge form.
+• Add Enable this option to allow users to add new entries to the NGauge form.

-• Delete All By selecting this option, users gain the ability to delete all entries present in the NGauge form.
+• Delete All Grant users the ability to delete all entries present in the NGauge form.

-• Download Activate this option to provide users with the capability to download associated data or reports.
+• Download Provide users with the option to download associated data or reports.

-• Data Upload Select this option to enable users to upload data into the NGauge form from external sources.
+• Data Upload Enable users to upload data into the NGauge form from external sources.

-• Save Check this option to grant users the ability to submit the form data for further processing.
+• Save Allow users to submit the form data for further processing.

-• Make form readonly Check this option if you want to make the form read-only, restricting user editing.
+• Make form readonly Make the form read-only if you want to restrict user editing.

-12. Click Save to save the default permissions.
+12. Click on Save to save the default permissions.

 customizing-ngauge-form

-Customize the NGauge form layout for creating a user-centric, efficient, and adaptable last mile form that enhances data management, reporting, and overall productivity.
+Customize the NGauge form layout to create a user-centric, efficient, and adaptable last-mile form.
+This enhances data management, reporting, and overall productivity.

-2. Look for desired component (Icon, Shape, Image, Text, Child Form) in the component library.
+2. Look for the desired component (Icon, Shape, Image, Text, Child Form) in the component library.

 3. Drag and drop these elements onto the canvas.